Guide

 01

-DPIIT Startup Recognition is a certificate issued by the Department for Promotion of Industry and Internal Trade under the Startup India initiative.
-It is not the same as MSME/Udyam registration - these are two completely separate things with different benefits.
-You apply on the Startup India portal (startupindia.gov.in), it is reviewed and approved within 2-7 working days, and the process involves no physical inspection or audit.
+DPIIT Startup Recognition is a certificate from the Department for Promotion of Industry and Internal Trade under the Startup India initiative.
+It is not the same as MSME/Udyam registration - these are two completely separate programmes with different benefits.
+You apply on the Startup India portal (startupindia.gov.in), reviewed within 2-7 working days, with no physical inspection or audit.

 Source: DPIIT Notification No. G.S.R.
 127(E) dated February 19, 2019